How to pay a business in India from the US

 Cons:

 XE Money Transfer is a well-known name in foreign transfers.
-Its major benefits include support for 139 currencies, including major as well as exotic currencies, and affordable rates for large transfers.
+Its primary benefits include support for 139 currencies, including major and exotic ones, and affordable rates for large transfers.

 Pros: